nu7hatch/hop/README.md

 # Hop in the project!

-Hop is a simple _bash_ script which quickly bootstraps project's dependencies described in the `.hop` file.
-Hop uses `make`, and _makefile_ formatted files.
+_Hop_ is a simple _bash_ script which quickly bootstraps project's dependencies described in the `.hop` file. _Hop_ uses `make`, and _makefile_ formatted files.

 ## Installation

-TODO
+You can install _Hop_ by executing the following code snippet in your terminal.
+If you don't have _cURL_ installed, then you must figure out on your own how to install it :P.

+    $ TARGET=/usr/bin/hop sh -c 'curl -s https://raw.github.com/nu7hatch/hop/master/bin/hop | sudo tee $TARGET > /dev/null && sudo chmod +x $TARGET'

+You may want to change the target path to get _Hop_ installed somewhere else.

 ## Usage

-To use Hop you need to describe all the dependencies to be bootstrapped in the `.hop` file, in root directory of your project.
+To use _Hop_ you need to describe all the dependencies to be bootstrapped in the `.hop` file, in root directory of your project.
 The `.hop` files use _makefile_ syntax to describe dependencies.
 Here's an example: